Succeeding in Recruitment Tests and Exercises

 With the inbox/in-tray assessment, you'll take part in a "real life" scenario.
 You'll be presented with material, or tasks, that you'd normally see in the role that you've applied for.
 You're given time to study the material, and then you're asked to explain, or demonstrate, how you'd deal with each item.

-Inbox/in-tray assessments are useful, but they can be intimidating to recruits, especially since you're given a strict time frame to complete them.
+Inbox/in-tray assessments are useful, but they can be intimidating, especially since you're given a strict time frame to complete them.